Which group of immigrants were known for their skills and often settled in tight-knit communities?

 Study for the AMSCO AP United States History Exam.
 Dive into flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-The group of immigrants recognized for their skills and tendency to form close-knit communities were the Germans.
-During the mid-19th century, millions of Germans immigrated to the United States, escaping political unrest, economic hardship, and social upheaval in their homeland.
-Many of these German immigrants brought with them valuable skills and trades, contributing to various sectors such as brewing, farming, and crafts.
+The group of immigrants known for their skills and often settling in tight-knit communities are indeed the Germans.
+During the mid-19th century, many Germans emigrated to the United States, fleeing political unrest, economic hardship, and social upheaval in their homeland.
+Many of these immigrants possessed skills in trades such as brewing, carpentry, and farming, which they brought with them to the United States.

 Subscribe